Bo Henriksen: Who is the Danish coach who changed Mainz's fortunes?

 Did you know?

-During his playing days, Henriksen was affectionately known as “Bomber Bo” at Kidderminster due to his goal threat.
-He was particularly popular at the club, and remains the only player to score a hat-trick for them in the Football League.
+At Kidderminster, Henriksen was affectionately known as “Bomber Bo" due to his goal threat.
+He was particularly popular at the club, and remains the only player to score a hat-trick for them in the English Football League.

 What they’re saying